-When you reach age 65, and are retired and you do not enroll in Medicare Parts A & B, you will not have the full level of benefits coverage you would otherwise have.
+As a retiree enrolled in the State Employee and Retiree Health and Welfare Benefits Program, you must enroll in Medicare Parts A&B when first eligible in order to have full claims coverage.
 In addition, you may pay a late enrollment penalty for Part B coverage (which will be applied to your monthly premium for as long as you have Part B coverage).
 A similar penalty may apply under Medicare Part D (prescription coverage) if you do not enroll in either the State's retiree prescription drug coverage or an individual Medicare Part D plan when first eligible.

-If your health benefits coverage is under an active employee's policy when you reach age 65, you do not have to enroll in Medicare until you retire, unless your employment or coverage under an active employee's policy will end during your initial enrollment period.
+If your health benefits coverage is under an active employee's policy when you reach age 64, you do not have to enroll in Medicare until you retire, unless your employment or coverage under an active employee's policy will end during your initial enrollment period.
 See the Special Enrollment Period information table.